 Chef’s Precision Digital Leave-In Thermometer

-While most digital thermometers aren’t safe to go away within the oven, this digital pick features a probe with an extra-long cord to remain in your meat throughout the cooking process.
+While most digital thermometers aren’t safe to leave in the oven, this digital pick features a probe with an extra-long cord to stay in your meat throughout the cooking process.

-It has safe and secure storage space for the probe inside the thermometer’s housing and plenty of space to wrap the long cord around it snugly.
+It features a safe and secure storage space for the probe inside the thermometer’s housing, as well as ample space to wrap the long cord around it snugly.
 We like the large screen, which is easy to read and program with our desired doneness temperatures.
-It also comes with a timer, which makes keeping an eye on your meat even more straightforward.
+It also comes with a timer, making it even easier to keep an eye on your meat.

 DT450X Digital Pocket Thermometer